 2. Fried egg – Use a plain, white sleeper or onesie and attach a piece of yellow felt cut into a circle for the yolk.
 Or, execute the egg look on a blanket and drape it over your baby when she’s sleeping in the car seat.

-3. I am in love with these other carseat “costumes”.
+3. Just add silly blanket.
+I am in love with this array of carseat “costumes”.
 Aren’t they brilliant?
 Find them at this etsy shop.
 (If you have a crafty grandma within reach, I always encourage you to show them a photo and ask if they can make something like this.)

 4. Swaddled baby options: Sozo makes a blanket/hat duo that turns your infant into a ladybug, bumble bee, sock monkey, or cow.
 (Buy them here)